The Surprising Benefits of Shivering

 Metabolic Benefits

-• Increases insulin sensitivity: Improves how muscles and cells respond to insulin, reducing the risk of metabolic disorders.
+- Increases insulin sensitivity: Improves how muscles and cells respond to insulin, reducing the metabolic dysfunction present among adults with excess body mass and above normal blood pressure.

 Shivering On The Cellular Level

-Shivering stresses the body similarly to exercise or heat exposure.
+Shivering places the body under a unique form of stress, different from exercise or heat exposure, but still capable of triggering beneficial adaptations.
 This healthy stress (hormesis) makes cells stronger and more adaptable.

 Over time, this strengthens your body’s ability to handle stress, whether it’s extreme temperatures, physical exertion, or even daily challenges like fatigue and mental strain.